srimah1989/lammps-core-shell/README.md

 $ cd lammps-core_shell/sample/minimize/
 $ ../.. /src/lmp_serial < initial.in
 ```
+## To cite this work

+* S. Mahendran, Ph.
+Carrez, S. Groh and P. Cordier, Dislocation modelling in Mg2SiO4 forsterite: an atomic scale study based on the THB1 potential, Modelling and Simulation, Materials Science and Engineering 25 (2017), 054002.

 ## References
 * Price G D and Parker S C 1987 The Lattice Dynamics of Forsterite Mineralogical Magazine 51 157–170